wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 New feature - Auto upgrade functionality for Pro version only.

 = 1.3 =
-New features - Now you can have ummary details of: Today's Sales, Month To Date Sales, Average Sales/day, Forecasted Sales (Pro only).
+New features - Now you can have summary details of: Today's Sales, Month To Date Sales, Average Sales/day, Forecasted Sales (Pro only).

 = 1.2 =
 New features - see categories for products and search on them.